jvalenzuela/atform/doc/source/intro.rst

      pip install -U testgen-0.0.0-py3-none-any.whl

 #.
-Delete the .whl file; it is not required after installation.
+Delete the :file:`.whl` file; it is not required after installation.

 Getting Started